mchaov/plugins-with-typescript-mobx-and-react/docs/view.md

 export type ViewOptions = { mBus: MessageBus }

-// There is an application on top that instantiates all of these classes
+// There is an application on top, that instantiates all of these classes
 // and handles routing between pages.
 // These classes are .activate() when you navigate to their page
-// and .deactivate() when you navigate away. export class View {
+// and .deactivate() when you navigate away.
+// The application plug-in interface expects activate/deactivate methods export class View {
     domId: string
     props: UIProps